 Ambition, which is to manage too much information and data in complex with insufficient resources of the communities and forest owners for inventory and monitoring or accessing forest/carbon forest, should not be done.

-Cost effectiveness
+Cost and time effectiveness

 Less costly and time consumption of communities, forest owners and other stakeholders is a key principle in forest management and implementation of REDD.
 This will help to long and regularly perform in poor communities with lack of resources.
 The simple and suitable rule will support for this.

-Besides, inventory of forest carbon at local level will help to decrease expenses compared to the inventory carried out by professional forestry angencies.
+As a principle, the costs incurred by local people in implementing PCM should be recovered.
+The means of recovery (ie options include, participation payments, performance payments, etc.) will need to be discussed at the national and local levels, and adequately reflected in the National REDD Strategy document.

 Reliability

-Forest carbon measurement with participatory of local people, communities, and forest owners will provide a full and long-term database system of forest resources is not only participating REDD but also supporting forest management practices at the local.
+Methodologies must meet the requirements and criteria of the IPCC and the reliability of the voluntary organizations to be able to sell carbon credits on the market.

-In addition it must meet the requirements and criteria of the IPCC and the reliability of the voluntary organizations to be able to sell carbon credits on the market.
+Part II: Organizing PCM